Cite this

 \[\begin{aligned} \mathrm{D} = \mathbb{E}\left[d(\mathrm{X}, \hat{\mathrm{X}}) \right] \end{aligned}\]

-The limiting cases of complete information (where distortion may be zero) and zero information (where zero distortion is impossible except in the trivial case of a constant source) suggest that more information allows for lower distortion.
-Rate-distortion theory takes this intuition even further, proving that if we want to achieve distortion below some threshold (i.e. \(\mathrm{D} < \mathrm{D}_{\text{max}}\)), we must have at least \(R(\mathrm{D})\) bits of information about \(\mathrm{X}\). \(R(\mathrm{D})\) is called the rate-distortion function.
+With complete information, distortion can be zero; with zero information, zero distortion is impossible (unless the source is constant).
+More information allows lower distortion.
+Rate-distortion theory makes this precise: to achieve distortion below some threshold \(\mathrm{D}_{\text{max}}\), we must have at least \(R(\mathrm{D})\) bits of information about \(\mathrm{X}\), where \(R(\mathrm{D})\) is the rate-distortion function.
 If we are already achieving the best average distortion for the amount of information we have, \(I(\mathrm{X}; \hat{\mathrm{X}})\), we cannot do better unless we acquire more information.
 This holds regardless of the chosen distortion function, provided that \(d(x, \hat{x})\) is finite for every possible \(x\) and \(\hat{x}\), and is proven in the asymptotic case of infinitely long block lengths.

 This doesn’t necessarily mean that having \(N\) bits about a source will give us an \(\hat{\mathrm{X}}\) that achieves the \(N\)-bit best performance for a given distortion function.
 For example, if we know \(\mathrm{X}\) perfectly, and we applied an invertible operation like mapping each color to a new, distinct color, we would not have lost any information.
 However, if our distortion function was the number of incorrect colors, the average distortion would increase.